 Hailey is a small-town girl from Sonora, California, and a veterinary technician assistant with the goal of becoming an R.V.T.
-She was just accepted into an RVT program which starts in August 2020.
+She was accepted into an RVT program in August 2020.
 Congratulations Hailey!
 Throughout high school, Hailey was heavily involved in 4H and FFA which initially fueled her passion and interest in animal medicine.
 She has been in the field since 2017 assisting with a plethora of both large and small animals.

 Her first position as a kennel technician with Mono Way Veterinary Hospital exposed her to many different aspects of the veterinary field and gave her opportunities to engage in different positions.
 Prior to moving to Pleasanton in September of 2019, Hailey also worked for Tuolumne County Animal Control where she learned the legal aspect of the veterinary field via shadowing many on-call animal control officers.
 If she wasn’t shadowing, she was at the shelter assisting with adoptions, cleaning, making the animals comfortable, and creating bonds with each pet she worked with.